 The French chef who spoke of this easy tomato salad recipe also added black olive paste or “tapenade

-The vanilla in the vinaigrette adds a mysterious flavor twist that goes well with tomatoes without being overwhelming. (see my Carrot Salad Recipe for another version of vanilla vinaigrette)
+The vanilla in the vinaigrette adds a mysterious flavor twist to the tomatoes without being overwhelming. (see my Carrot Salad Recipe for another version of a vanilla vinaigrette)

-Whenever I serve this to someone for the first time, I like to ask them to guess the ingredients in the vinaigrette.
+Whenever I serve this to friends for the first time, I like to ask them to tell me the ingredients in the vinaigrette.
 While some have noticed the raspberry vinegar, they haven’t as yet guessed the presence of vanilla.

 And now you: Do you have some easy salad recipes with unusual ingredients in them?
 Leave a comment below and let me know!

 Photo courtesy of Unsplash.com